bhav30-rgb/bhav30-rgb/README.md

 Data Analyst with hands-on experience from a 6-month internship at AI Variant, Bangalore, where I worked on transforming raw data into actionable insights through interactive dashboards, reports, and analytics solutions.

 I’m passionate about applying data to solve business problems, uncover patterns, and support decision-making.
-My projects span across retail, manufacturing, hospitality, banking, and sports, showcasing versatility and adaptability across industries.
+My projects span across retail, manufacturing, hospitality, banking, supply chain & inventory, and sports domains, showcasing versatility and adaptability across industries.

 💡 On this GitHub, you’ll find a collection of projects that reflect my journey in turning data into stories that drive growth.